michaelnisi/tubule/README.md

 ## Description

-A [through](https://github.com/dominictarr/through) stream that copies files from URLs written to it, while it emits target filenames (of completed downloads).
+A [through](https://github.com/dominictarr/through) stream that copies files from URIs written to it, while it emits target filenames (of completed downloads).

 ## Usage